 Noisli – There are times when both music and podcasts are too distracting.
 At those times, I’ll turn on Noisli, which is an ambient noise app.
 There supposedly are different combinations of sounds like running water, thunder or leaves blowing that help increase productivity or relaxation, depending on the combo you choose.
 Not sure if that’s a true thing or not but I do know that it’s nice to have something in the background that I don’t have to focus on.

 Grammarly – As much as I try not to, I make mistakes when I write.
 I proofread multiple times and mistakes STILL get by me.
 And then there are grammatical mistakes I didn’t even realize were mistakes.
 High school English was a loooong time ago, kids.
+Nothing turns a potential reader off faster than a poorly written blog post so this is one of those must-have blog resources.
 Grammarly is an add-in and browser extension that checks your work for you.
 Once installed, it will validate anything you type and highlight any mistakes.
 The errors in my writing before I publish have been greatly reduced.
 And it’s also reminded me of a few rules I’d forgotten along the way.
 Hello, comma after an introductory clause.
 It’s been awhile.

 Open Broadcaster Software (OBS) – Eventually I’m going to start including videos in the content on this blog.
 OBS is a free and open-source video editing and live streaming tool.
 I’m still in the learning stages but I can tell this one is going to be a keeper.

 Bitly – Bitly is a link management app.
 You can provide a link and have it shortened.
 You can also check the performance of the link and track your highest performing links.
 This data will help you refine your marketing strategy going forward.
 This is helpful if you’re testing a new social media promotion style that’s including links.